 HUNTER ARMY AIRFIELD, Ga.
-(USASOC News Service, May 5, 2015) - Two Rangers assigned to 1st Battalion, 75th Ranger Regiment were awarded the nation's third highest honor for their heroic actions at a battalion awards ceremony, April 29 at Hunter Army Airfield, Ga.
+(May 5, 2015) -- Two Rangers, assigned to 1st Battalion, 75th Ranger Regiment, were awarded the nation's third highest honor for their heroic actions at a battalion awards ceremony at Hunter Army Airfield, Ga., April 29.

-"Today we celebrate [the Warrior Ethos], along with the values of courage and valor," said Gen. Daniel B. Allyn, vice chief of staff of the United States Army.
-"The example this unit sets, and the expertise the Ranger Regiment builds and carries to the rest of the Force, is a large part of what makes us the greatest fighting force in the world."
+"Today we celebrate [the Warrior Ethos], along with the values of courage and valor," said Gen. Daniel B. Allyn, Army vice chief of staff.
+"The example this unit sets, and the expertise the Ranger Regiment builds and carries to the rest of the force, is a large part of what makes us the greatest fighting force in the world."

-Jones and Anderson maneuvered on multiple enemy fighting positions during a sustained six-hour direct fire engagement resulting in the elimination of more than 25 enemy combatants according to the official citation.
-Both Rangers, without regard for their own person safety placed themselves in direct fire and imminent danger to move a wounded Ranger to safety.
-They undoubtedly save the lives of numerous Rangers and directly contributed to the success of the joint task force.
+Jones and Anderson maneuvered on multiple enemy fighting positions during a sustained six-hour direct fire engagement, resulting in the elimination of more than 25 enemy combatants, according to the official citation.
+Both Rangers, without regard for their own personal safety, placed themselves in direct fire and imminent danger to move a wounded Ranger to safety.
+They undoubtedly saved the lives of numerous Rangers and directly contributed to the success of the joint task force.

 "Anybody in this battalion or in this regiment would do the exact same thing.
 I just happened to be the one standing there.
-We all work hard, train hard … we all do the same thing," said Anderson.
+We all work hard, train hard ... we all do the same thing," Anderson said.
 "We just do the job for the guys to our left and right.
 I don't think anyone here really wants to be put in the spotlight."

 In addition, two Rangers received Bronze Star Medals with valor, two Rangers received the Joint Service Commendation Medal with valor and one Ranger received the Purple Heart Medal.

-Allyn went on to praise the actions of 1st Battalion.
+Allyn went on to praise the actions of the 1st Battalion.

 "Nowhere is the discipline, endurance, expertise and confidence more apparent than in the 1st Ranger Battalion, and it's reflected in the eyes of every Ranger in this formation," Allyn said.
 "Knowing that you serve with our nation's best gives you the courage to always do your duty ... and triumph over fear.
 And that courage was on full display during the summer of 2011."

-Bravo Company also received the Valorous Unit Award for their extraordinary heroism, combat achievement, and unwavering fidelity while executing numerous and diverse missions, both acknowledge and classified during Operating Enduring Freedom May 15-Aug.
+Bravo Company also received the Valorous Unit Award for its extraordinary heroism, combat achievement, and unwavering fidelity while executing numerous and diverse missions, both acknowledged and classified during Operating Enduring Freedom, May 15-Aug.
 28, 2011.